James Cohan Gallery: History

 James Cohan began his career as an art dealer after moving to New York from Cleveland in the 1980s with his wife Jane.
 He worked for over a decade, becoming the director of the John Weber Gallery and the Paula Cooper Gallery in SoHo, before working for Anthony d'Offay Gallery in London for most of the 1990s.
 His first exposure to art dealing came as a child through his uncle, the late Carl Solway, who operated a (still active) gallery for avant-garde work for over fifty years in Cincinnati, Ohio.

 James and Jane Cohan founded their gallery In the fall of 1999 on West 57th Street with a show of late-1970s "photopieces" by the London-based collaborative duo Gilbert and George, followed by exhibitions featuring Robert Smithson and Trenton Doyle Hancock.
 The gallery moved to West 26th Street in Chelsea in 2002, where it represented a roster that included Chinese-American painter Yun-Fei Ji, British sculptor Richard Long, British-Nigerian artist Yinka Shonibare, painter Fred Tomaselli, video artist Bill Viola, and Chinese conceptualist Xu Zhen, among others.

 In 2008, James Cohan opened a second space in Shanghai, China in a 1936 Art Deco villa once occupied by the military in the city's French Concession.
 Directed by Arthur Solway, the gallery sought to introduce American and European contemporary art to Chinese audiences and Chinese artists to the Cohan's New York programming.
 The Shanghai location operated through 2015.
-The gallery opened a third, satellite branch in November 2015 in a former fish market at 291 Grand Street on the Lower East Side.
+The gallery opened a third, satellite branch in November 2015 in a former fish market at 291 Grand Street on the Lower East Side (now closed).
 Directed by David Norr (formerly senior curator at the Wexner Center and MOCA Cleveland), the space was inaugurated with an exhibition of Robert Smithson's seldom-seen Pop works created between 1961 through 1964.
+Norr became an equity partner in the gallery five years later.

-In September 2019, James Cohan Gallery relocated its main location Chelsea to Tribeca, in a new 9,000-square-foot, two-level space at 50 Walker Street.
+In September 2019, James Cohan Gallery relocated its main location from Chelsea to Tribeca, in a new 9,000-square-foot, two-level space at 50 Walker Street.
 It was inaugurated with an exhibition of Josiah McElheny's work, largely focused on glass, reflection optics and the nocturnal.
 The gallery opened an additional Tribeca space in October 2021 at 52 Walker Street.

-In 2024, James Cohan joined with five other Manhattan art galleries—Bortolami, Kaufmann Repetto, Anton Kern, Andrew Kreps and Kurimanzutto—in the collaborative purchase of a 78,000-square-foot abandoned school and its surrounding land in Columbia County, N.Y., outside Hudson; the site was inaugurated as a new collective art space called "The Campus" in June 2024.
+In 2024, James Cohan Gallery joined with five other Manhattan art galleries—Bortolami, Kaufmann Repetto, Anton Kern, Andrew Kreps and Kurimanzutto—in the collaborative purchase of a 78,000-square-foot abandoned school and its surrounding land in Columbia County, N.Y., outside Hudson; the site was inaugurated as a new collective art space called "The Campus" in June 2024.

+In 2026, Jane Cohan retired from her role at the gallery, while James Cohan announced to continue to work with artists and collectors on a smaller scale.
+David Norr assumed sole ownership and leadership.